affiliate disclosure

 WP Rocket and NitroPack share similar key features, especially for optimizing code, caching, and core web vitals.
 Both plugins work great and handle these aspects almost equally well.

-They offer advanced features such as CDN integration, Gzip compression, and specialized Core Web Vitals metrics optimizations, providing superior performance enhancements and customizations.
+They offer advanced features such as CDN integration, Gzip compression, and specialized Core Web Vitals metric optimization, providing superior performance enhancements and customization.

 They also integrate with many popular WordPress products, such as hosting, page builders, themes, plugins, platforms, and security tools.
 WP Rocket is compatible with more web hosting providers than NitroPack.